CodeWithTamim/NasaGitUpdaterKit/readme.md

 # Thanks For Using NasaGitUpdaterKit
 ## This library can be used to show auto update dialog and update your app from github releases.
-## Follow the documentation below to know how to use the library
+## Follow the documentation below to know how to use the library.
+It's super light weight and
+the size of the library is approximately 17.40 kB

 ### Step 0: Add this to your project gradle
 #### `settings.gradle`